D-Kalkan/Custom-Stats-Eco/readme.md

 ### Main Features ###

+* Combined Hunting with Butchery
+* Combined Farming with Gathering
+* Paper Milling, Butchery & Gathering Skills Hidden
+* Set all stone age tech to create 1 scroll
+* Added the ability for arrastra to break down all stone types

 * White Tiger contributed the calorie and recipe changes to food.
 (All are much harsher)
 * All skill book recipes replaced to make 10 skill scrolls and are x10 the material cost
 * Rebalanced the material cost of all skill scroll recipies to use a wider range of research papers